 Paratransit vehicles (providing Access service) are maintained by contractors and are generally not retired early, unless there is a major engine issue that occurs near its replacement age.

-Dial-a-Ride (DART) and Community Connection vehicles are rarely replaced early unless there are major component failures (i.e., engine, transmission) near the end of life (e.g., 6 months to 1 year), in which case the vehicle is retired.
+Dial-A-Ride (DART) and Community Connection vehicles are rarely replaced early unless there are major component failures (i.e., engine, transmission) near the end of life (e.g., 6 months to 1 year), in which case the vehicle is retired.
 Otherwise, rebuild activities and replacements are conducted according to manufacturers’ guidelines.

 Replacement decisions for Vanpool and Community Van vehicles are based on a similar approach to what insurance companies use.
 The salvage value of the vehicle is compared against the repair cost and the cost to providing service.
 The cost per mile is also a metric that is taken into consideration.